SpatialMem: Metric-Aligned Long-Horizon Video Memory for Language Grounding and QA: Method

 \subsection{3D Environment Preparation}

 Our goal is to provide the minimal state that the memory needs: a view-consistent point cloud and camera trajectory in an upright, metric frame, along with a small set of stable structural seeds that initialize Level-1.
 From egocentric RGB, we estimate camera poses and dense depth with a swappable back-end (e.g., VGGT/SLAM3R/COLMAP), fuse them into a point set $P$, and align by fitting the floor plane (normal $\rightarrow +z$), stabilizing the heading, and applying a simple height prior for scale—yielding an allocentric, metric frame with well-defined predicates.
+Unless otherwise stated, all quantitative results in Sec~\ref{result} use VGGT as the geometry back-end.

 On the aligned geometry, we propose anchors—walls as large vertical planes, and doors/windows as thin vertical openings from edge/depth gaps—then verify across views, merge duplicates, and keep only the consistently supported ones.
 A proposal is \emph{stable} if it has sufficient point support, multi-view coverage, and temporal persistence.
 Optionally, we also seed coarse 3D object boxes using an off-the-shelf SpatialLM cue; these remain provisional and are later refined by multi-view evidence within the memory.